dhruvjimulia-sys/simple-stopwatches/python/README.md

-# Haskell Stopwatch
+# Python Stopwatch
 ## Prerequisites
 In order to run the program, you need to install Python.
-This can be installed using the following command on Linux machines:
+This can be installed using the following command on most UNIX-based systems:
 ```
 $ sudo apt install python3
 ```